 1: DOES IT FIT?
 If it doesn’t why not?
 Can it be tailored, shortened, nipped in, or pulled up?
 If not, LET IT GO

 2: IS IT RELEVANT?
 To the person I am today, to the position I’m currently in or the one I aspire to.
 To my personality and who I am TODAY not ten years ago.
 To the goals personally and professionally that I have right now.
 If not, LET IT GO.
 You can’t dress the same when you were 20 as when you are 30 it just doesn’t work.

 3. DO I LOVE IT?
 You wear 20% of your closet 80% of the time.
 If an item is just ok, or it doesn’t light you up when you put it on, LET IT GO

 STEP 4: HAVE 3 BAGS

-One for the tailor, one for give away and one for consignment.
+One for the tailor, one for giveaway, and one for consignment.
 Keep in mind that consignment usually only accepts designer items less than 2 years old that have been gently used.
-But on the bright side you do get a write off for donating clothes to the Goodwill, Purple Heart or whatever charity entity you choose.
+But on the bright side, you do get a write-off for donating clothes to Goodwill, Purple Heart, or whatever charity entity you choose.